django-webtest/django-webtest/README.rst

 You also get the ``response.template`` and ``response.context`` goodness that is usually only available if you use django's native test client.
 These attributes contain a list of templates that were used to render the response and the context used to render these templates.
+This also means that django's native ``self.assertFormError``,  ``self.assertTemplateUsed`` and ``self.assertTemplateNotUsed`` API is also supported for WebTest responses.

 Unlike django's native test client CSRF checks are not suppressed by default so missing CSRF tokens will cause test fails (and that's good).